pombredanne/jkarn-pub-test/README.md

 ## What Web Resources was NASA Serving in 1995?
 This project is an example of parsing Apache logs to find the most-served resources by date.
 It takes a sample of two month's worth of logs from
-NASA Kennedy Space Center's web server in 1995 and finds for each date the number of requests served, the number of bytes served, and the top 10 resources served.
+NASA Kennedy Space Center's web server in 1995 and finds for each date the number of requests served, the number of bytes served, and the top 10 resources served (images are filtered out since most of the requests are just for icons).
 It can take a parameter ORDERING equal to either 'num_requests', to rank resources by the number of requests served, or 'num_bytes', to rank resources by number of bytes served.

 The output is not particularly interesting (though it was a bit surprising that NASA was serving hundreds of megabytes a day of video files all the way back in 1995), but the project demonstrates some tricky Pig concepts such as how to use group by a heirarchy of keys